-- 6.1 The Audit Committee has reviewed the types of Related Party Transactions of the Company and determined that each of the transactions listed below are Ordinary course of business and shall be deemed to be pre-approved by the Audit Committee, subject to qualifying as an Arm's length Transaction requirements as per the policy memos (and the accompanying contract memos) adopted by the Board for specified Related Party Transactions and compliance of Regulation 23(3) of the SEBI LODR. - Providing of technology related services with respect to customization & maintenance, onsite IT support, software / hardware license procurement and annual maintenance services; - b.
-Provision of rent and infrastructure support services; - c.
-Provision of network usage services; - d.
-Deputation of employees to group companies; - e.
-Reimbursement of expenses including pass through transactions; - f.
-Technology related cost sharing with the related parties; and - g.
+- 6.1 The Audit Committee has reviewed the types of Related Party Transactions of the Company and determined that each of the transactions listed below are Ordinary course of business and shall be deemed to be pre-approved by the Audit Committee, subject to qualifying as an Arm's length Transaction requirements as per the policy memos (and the accompanying contract memos) adopted by the Governing Board for specified Related Party Transactions and compliance of Regulation 23(3) of the SEBI LODR. - a.
+Depository Services. - b.
+Registrar and Transfer Agent Services. - c.
+PAN and / or KYC operations related services. - d.
+Providing technology and cyber security related services with respect to customization & maintenance, onsite IT support, software / hardware license procurement and annual maintenance services. - e.
+Provision of rent and infrastructure support services. - f.
+Provision of network usage services. - g.
+Transfer and / or deputation of employees to group companies. - h.
 Investment in equity / preference shares in the subsidiaries, joint ventures and associates companies.